This content mentions depression and anxiety, which some people may find triggering.

 There can be seasonal variations in our mental health

 However, despite the fact that Blue Monday isn’t real, there can be seasonal variations in our mental health.
-Some people might be experiencing Seasonal Affective Disorder with symptoms of depression that come and go in a seasonal pattern (and are usually more intense in the lower light months).
-Bodily changes in the winter can affect our hormones and impact our sleeping and eating habits, and our mood.
+Some people might be experiencing Seasonal Affective Disorder with symptoms of depression that come and go in a seasonal pattern (and are usually more intense in the months with lower daylight).
+Bodily changes in the winter can affect our hormones and impact our sleeping and eating habits, as well as our mood.

 We should be thinking about our mental health every day of the year

 Perhaps the true meaning of Blue Monday is that we all have mental health and that there are steps that we can take on every day of the year to try and protect it.
 We should not just be thinking about our mental health on 18th January this year, but on every day of the year.
 Depression and other mental health problems last for more than a day.
 And mental health problems can affect people in different ways on any day of the year.